Mortgages

 Partner banks, including UOB, Standard Chartered Bank, HSBC, Maybank, and OCBC, all offer lower mortgage rates and rebates when you purchase a sustainable home.
 Your bank may require a specific Green Mark grading, such as Gold or Gold Plus, to qualify.

 Luckily, similar schemes exist that aren’t limited to new properties.
 You can also upgrade your living conditions to achieve a greener certification.
-Those looking to improve their home’s energy efficiency can apply for a green home improvement loan.
+Those looking to improve their home’s energy efficiency can apply for a green renovation loan.
 Notably, some loaners have also extended these schemes for eco-care car and home loans.

 How do you apply for a mortgage in Singapore?